Armenia became the world’s first Christian country more than 1,700 years ago in 301 AD.

 Armenia is a captivating country with an interesting and tragic past, and here are just a few of the reasons to spend time exploring it.

 Take time to visit the Genocide Museum here which marks the events of 1915 when 1.5million!! of Armenians were killed by Turkey, a genocide that Turkey still refuses to admit that it ever happened.

 Another good place to go, especially at weekends, is the Vernissage.
-A huge flea market in the center of Yerevan where everything is sold, from Russian military jackets to books, carvings, second-hand camera gear.
+A huge flea market in the centre of Yerevan where everything is sold, from Russian military jackets to books, carvings, second-hand camera gear.

-Yes, more or less everything is sold here.
+Yes, more or less, everything is sold here.

-Around Republic Square, there are lots of distinctive Soviet-era buildings but the city is developing all the time.
+Around Republic Square, there are lots of distinctive Soviet-era buildings, but the city is developing all the time.

-Armenian brandy is famous for being one of the best in the world and Yerevan has several distilleries where you can take tours, you can see how local brandy is made, with Brandy tasting at the end of the tour.
-Lots of local Armenians make their own Brandy at home, and it happened a few times that I got gifted a homemade bottle of brandy from locals that picked me up while hitchhiking.
+Armenian Brandy is famous for being one of the best in the world and Yerevan has several distilleries where you can take tours, you can see how local Brandy is made, with Brandy tasting at the end of the tour.
+Lots of local Armenians make their own Brandy at home, and it happened a few times that I got gifted a homemade bottle of Brandy from locals that picked me up while hitchhiking.

 The local brandy “Ararat” was the one that Stalin gifted to Churchill after WW2.
 It kept world leaders happy for years.

-Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to a rest according to the bible.
+Yerevan is the capital of Armenia and dominating the skyline is the snow-capped peak of Mount Ararat, where Noah´s ark came to rest according to the bible.